ahmadamineloutfi/Empirical-Study-of-Day-Ahead-Electricity-Spot-Price-Forecasting-Insights-into-a-Novel-Loss-Function/README.md

 5. One year forward contract price, EUR
 6. Brent oil price prognosis, EUR
 7. Coal price, EUR

+The dataset sata used is entitled: ' #E_data.xlsx'.
+In addition you will need another dataset entitled ' to reproduce the plots plot of the loss functions (MAE,MSE, Theil UI, Theil UII, Theil UII square) where the true target value is 100, and the predicted values range between -10,000 to 10,000.

+1.

 # Missing Values
 In this study, we deployed five different techniques to deal with missing values and compared their results before finally selecting the most optimal one for our dataset: